awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ses-contactlist.md

 # AWS::SES::ContactList<a name="aws-resource-ses-contactlist"></a>

-The contacts that have subscribed to a particular topic or topics\.
+A list that contains contacts that have subscribed to a particular topic or topics\.

 ## Syntax<a name="aws-resource-ses-contactlist-syntax"></a>